 This dish has evolved into what is now a traditional Southern Thanksgiving recipe, as Ree Drummond, star of the Pioneer Woman blog and TV show, explains: “

-Wherever you’re from, or what your history is, this cornbread stuffing is sweet, yummy, and light, compared to the much more savory sage, bread, and onion stuffing beloved by those in the North.
+Wherever you’re from or what your history is, this cornbread stuffing is sweet, yummy, and light compared to the much more savory sage, bread, and onion stuffing beloved by those in the North.

-It includes cranberries for festive fall flavor, and sausage for robustness.
+It includes cranberries for festive fall flavor and sausage for robustness.

-Hints For The Best Cornbread Stuffing
+Tips For The Best Cornbread Stuffing

 If you’ve never made cornbread stuffing before, there are a couple of things you need to know:

 - You’ll need cornbread to make the stuffing.
-Make your own the day before, either from a packaged mix or from scratch.
+Make your own the day before, either from a packaged mix or scratch.
 The difference is in the taste and texture.

 - For a spongy, dense stuffing, use the cornbread fresh.
 Otherwise, begin by toasting the cubed cornbread as below.

 - Cornbread stuffing is always baked in a separate dish – any Southerner will tell you not to stuff the turkey with cornbread.
 But don’t let me stop you.